-Although you’ll often find that tinnitus is described as ‘ringing in the ears’, actually several other sounds may be heard by tinnitus sufferers including:
+Although you’ll often find that this condition is described as ‘ringing in the ears’, actually several other sounds may be heard by sufferers including:

-Whilst tinnitus is a condition in its own right, it is a symptom too and successful treatment and management of tinnitus rests upon finding the underlying cause.
+Whilst tinnitus is a condition in its own right, it is a symptom too and successful treatment and management rests upon finding the underlying cause.
 Thus may include

 - Ear infection